Hi. I’m Dave Baker, publisher of Petful.

 Although there are some standards in place to regulate cat food, many brands use questionable ingredients that aren’t great for our pets.
 When Matt and Calvin created the Smalls brand, their goal was to create a premium cat food that was held to the standards of human food.

 No corners were cut.
 There are no fillers or grains, no preservatives or artificial flavors, and they’ve splurged on the highest-quality, responsibly sourced meats.

 The result?
 Cat food that smells, looks and tastes like REAL food.
 Well, that’s because it is real food.

 The Smalls team includes nutritionists and animal behaviorists.
 Food is an integral part of your cat’s health, so Smalls takes their expert input seriously.
 The ingredients all come from the United States and Canada, and the food meets or exceeds AAFCO nutrient standards.

 Smalls is made in a human food processing plant that is inspected by the USDA.
-There have never been any Smalls cat food recalls — none.
 I appreciate the lengths that Smalls has gone to in order to maintain their quality.
 They aren’t required to hold themselves to these high standards, but it certainly puts my mind at ease.